vassilych/cscs/cscs/PRECOMPILATION.md

 assignment inside a ternary branch, five levels of nesting, a local named after a function the script defines, and a body with many locals.

-Left to the interpreter: chained comparisons (`1 < n < 10`, which C# reads as bool against int) and text times a number inside a compound assignment.
+Left to the interpreter: text times a number inside a compound assignment.
+(Chained comparisons were too, until September 2026 -- see "Rewritten before translation".)

 ## References, and try inside a loop